zoranbosnjak/asterix-libs/libs/python/examples/meteo-to-cat008.md

 If the intensity samples (resampled) are
-`ray = [.,.,0,1,3,2,1,.,3,...]`, we can look at this as a composition of the following overlapping samples (there are more options, go with the on that results in smaller number of vectors):
+`ray = [.,.,0,1,3,2,1,.,3,...]`, we can look at this as a composition of the following overlapping samples (there are more options, go with the one that results in smaller number of vectors):

 ```
 [.,.,0,0,0,0,0,.,.,...]